intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Authentication/README.md

 ```

-# PKCE

-If you are using ASP.NET Core 3.0 or greater, [PKCE](https://oauth.net/2/pkce/) support is automatically enabled.

 # Calling Industrial App Store APIs

 The `IndustrialAppStoreHttpClient` service is automatically registered with the dependency injection container to allow you to call Industrial App Store (and Data Core) APIs.
 When calling API methods, you must pass the `HttpContext` for the calling user to allow the client to use the caller's IAS access token to authorize the call: